 This high rated distillery is a frequent stop for both tourists and locals.
 Cayman Spirits offers high-quality Rum, Vodka, and liqueurs which are crafted by hand.
-For the full experience, be sure to join in on an official Distiller’s Tour which takes participants behind the scenes where the spirits are created.
-The Tour always concludes in the tasting room where you’ll have an opportunity to try fan-favorites like Seven Fathoms Rum, Gun Bay Vodka, and the Governor’s Reserve Rum!
+For the full experience, be sure to join in on an official Distiller’s Tour.
+The distiller’s tour takes participants behind the scenes where the spirits are created.
+The Tour always concludes in the tasting room.
+You’ll have an opportunity to try fan-favorites like Seven Fathoms Rum, Gun Bay Vodka, and the Governor’s Reserve Rum!

 The Tours take approximately 40 Minutes and often sell out in advance.
 Be sure to book yours by clicking HERE!
 Located: End of Bronze Rd., George Town KY1-1206, Grand Cayman

 12 – Seven Mile Burger

 This place is GREAT!
 We actually stumbled upon it while riding complimentary bikes from our resort, the Kimpton Seafire, one day after working up an appetite.
-Don’t let the location fool you, as we were surprised to find it housed within a “Shopping mall” called Governors Square.
+Don’t let the location fool you.
+We were surprised to find it housed within a “Shopping mall” called Governors Square.
 We were pleasantly surprised to find a handful of delicious Burgers, Chicken and Fish Sandwiches, and various appetizers.
 The Burgers are HUGE and they even have local Caymen Island Brewery favorites on tap to wash them down!
 One of my favorite aspects of Seven Mile Burger is the “Wall” of condiments that you can choose from.
 There had to be at least 50 different variations of sauces ranging from sweet to heat.